 Often considered the best long-term option for replacing missing teeth, implants function much like a natural tooth.

 Modern dentistry emphasizes the importance of supporting the health of our natural teeth with preventive care and restorative procedures.

 Types of Dental Bridges

-- Fixed Dental Bridge – A fixed dental bridge is more secure and stable than a removable dental bridge.
-A fixed dental bridge can be held in place by either teeth or dental implants.
+- Fixed Dental Bridge – A fixed dental bridge is more secure and stable than a removable one.
+Either teeth or dental implants can hold a fixed dental bridge in place.

 Dental Bridge vs. Dental Implant